Stachugit/CatHack/README.md

 [![Buy Me a Coffee](https://img.buymeacoffee.com/button-api/?text=Buy%20me%20a%20coffee&emoji=☕&slug=Stachu&button_colour=ff8800&font_colour=000000&font_family=Lato&outline_colour=000000&coffee_colour=FFDD00)](https://buymeacoffee.com/Stachu)

-## 🎉 Version 1.3 is Out!
+## 🎉 Version 1.4 is Out!

-I am thrilled to announce the release of **CatHack v1.3**!
-This update brings exciting new features and improvements to enhance your hacking experience.
+I am thrilled to announce the release of **CatHack v1.4**!
+This update brings exciting new features and improvements to enhance your experience.
 Here's what's new in this version:

+- **Universal Remote**: Control any TV in the world with this comprehensive remote control feature
+- **New Others Menu** with:
+  - **Catgotchi**: Your virtual pet that levels up as you use CatHack features
+  - **Lucky 7**: A casino-style game to pass the time
+- **Enhanced Settings**:
+  - **ScreenSaver**: Choose between an image or black screen
+  - **Reset Catgotchi**: Reset your virtual pet (Warning: A new name will be randomly assigned)
+  - **IR Pin**: Select the IR LED pin
+- Various bug fixes and improvements

+Plus all the great features from previous versions:
-- **Deauther**: A powerful WiFi deauthentication tool for network testing.
+- **Deauther**: A powerful WiFi deauthentication tool for network testing
-- **WiFi Spam**: Capability to flood the area with fake WiFi networks.
+- **WiFi Spam**: Capability to flood the area with fake WiFi networks
-- **Brightness Control**: New setting to adjust the screen brightness for optimal visibility in various environments.
+- **Brightness Control**: Adjust the screen brightness for optimal visibility

-Along with these additions, v1.3 includes all the great features from previous versions:

-- **RF Analyzer**: A powerful tool to identify and analyze the frequency of your SubGhz devices.
+- **RF Analyzer**: A powerful tool to identify and analyze the frequency of your SubGhz devices
-- **BLE Spam**: Spam advertising packets over Bluetooth Low Energy.
+- **BLE Spam**: Spam advertising packets over Bluetooth Low Energy
-- **Bad Portal**: Create fake login pages for security testing.
+- **Bad Portal**: Create fake login pages for security testing
-- **Web Interface**: Easily add or remove files through a network interface.
+- **Web Interface**: Easily add or remove files through a network interface

 CatHack continues to evolve, and I'm committed to providing you with the best tools for your M5StickCPlus2.